Robert Devereux, 2nd Earl of Essex, Favorite of Queen Elizabeth I of England

 Robert in 1590; Credit – Wikipedia

 Robert had a petulant nature, acted on whims, and often acted disdainfully and disrespectfully.
 His behavior would ultimately lead to his downfall.
 At court, he dueled with Sir Walter Raleigh, among others, which displeased Elizabeth I. In 1591, Robert was given command of an army that was to come to the aid of Henri IV, King of France but he defied Elizabeth’s instructions.
 In the summer of 1596, Robert managed to easily take the Spanish port of Cadiz.
 However, because the Spanish were able to burn their ships before the attack, there was nearly no loot but Robert’s bold act made him famous throughout Europe.
-However, the next year, an expedition to the Azores with Sir Walter Raleigh turned out to be a complete failure.
+However, the next year, an expedition to the Azores with Sir Walter Raleigh was a complete failure.

-In 1599, Robert reluctantly accepted the post as Lord Lieutenant of Ireland.
+In 1599, Robert reluctantly accepted the post of Lord Lieutenant of Ireland.
 At that time, the Irish revolutionary Hugh O’Neill, Earl of Tyrone was rebelling against the English rule in Ireland.
 After several costly battles and an armistice that was disadvantageous for England, Robert disregarded an explicit order from Elizabeth I to remain at his post in Ireland.
 He left Ireland in September 1599 and reached London four days later where he gained access to the chambers of the not-yet-fully-dressed Queen Elizabeth I. After interrogation by the Privy Council, Robert was placed under house arrest for ten months.

 Robert was released from house arrest in August 1600 but the source of his income, the monopoly on sweet wines, was not renewed.
 His financial situation became more and more desperate.
 Robert had inherited large debts from his father, and he had amassed his own large debts.
 Essex House, Robert’s London mansion, became a meeting place for people who were upset with Elizabeth I’s government.
 On February 3, 1601, five conspiracy leaders met at the home of Henry Wriothesley, 3rd Earl of Southampton.
 Hoping to avoid suspicion, Robert was not present.
 The group discussed Robert’s proposals for seizing the court, the Tower of London, and the City of London.
 Their goal was to force Queen Elizabeth I to change the leaders in her government, particularly Robert Cecil, Secretary of State.